cyrusimap/cyrus-sasl/docsrc/sasl/release-notes/2.1/index.rst

 -------------

 * Added support for OpenSSL 1.1
-* Fixed potential DoS attack on saslauthd/doors (from Oracle)
 * Added support for lmdb (from Howard Chu)
-* Lots of build fixes (from Ignacio Casal Quinteiro)
+* Lots of build fixes (from Ignacio Casal Quinteiro and others)
+* Treat SCRAM and DIGEST-MD5 as more secure than PLAIN when selecting client mech
 * DIGEST-MD5 plugin:

   - Fixed memory leaks
   - Fixed a segfault when looking for non-existent reauth cache
   - Prevent client from going from step 3 back to step 2

+* GSSAPI plugin:

+  - Added support for retrieving negotiated SSF
+  - Fixed GSS-SPNEGO to use flags negotiated by GSSAPI for SSF
+  - Properly compute maxbufsize AFTER security layers have been set

+* SCRAM plugin:

+  - Added support for SCRAM-SHA-256

+* LOGIN plugin:

+  - Don't prompt client for password until requested by server

+* NTLM plugin:

+  - Fixed crash due to uninitialized HMAC context

+* saslauthd:

+  - cache.c:

+    - Don't use cached credentials if timeout has expired
+    - Fixed debug logging output

+  - ipc_doors.c:

+    - Fixed potential DoS attack (from Oracle)

+  - ipc_unix.c:

+    - Prevent premature closing of socket

+  - auth_rimap.c:

+    - Added support LOGOUT command
+    - Added support for unsolicited CAPABILITY responses in LOGIN reply
+    - Properly detect end of responses (don't needlessly wait)
+    - Properly handle backslash in passwords

+  - auth_httpform:

+    - Fix off-by-one error in string termination
+    - Added support for 204 success response

+  - auth_krb5.c:

-* Added krb5_conv_krb4_instance option to saslauthd/kerberos5
+    - Added krb5_conv_krb4_instance option
-* Treat SCRAM and DIGEST-MD5 as more secure than PLAIN when selecting client mech
+    - Added more verbose error logging

 New in 2.1.26
 -------------